bigyihsuan/International-Phonetic-Esoteric-Language/README.md

 ### Strings
 Strings are just sequences as characters.
 These are delimited by `<>`.
 Strings are always truthy and equal to 1.

+## The Stack
+The stack holds the two types above and nothing else: numbers and strings.
+Please note that if an instruction tries to peek or pop at the empty stack will fail and be skipped.

 ## Instructions
 ### Arguments and Returns
 Arguments are always taken from the stack via implicit popping.
 Any instruction can have any number of arguments, which will be noted below.